Panel: Music, Technology and the Mind

 About the panelists

-Dr Pia Preißler is a qualified music therapist, psycho-oncologist and research fellow at the University Medical Center Hamburg-Eppendorf (UKE), and a lecturer at the University of Music and Drama in Hamburg (HfMT).
+Dr. Pia Preißler is a qualified music therapist, psycho-oncologist and research fellow at the University Medical Center Hamburg-Eppendorf (UKE), and a lecturer at the University of Music and Drama in Hamburg (HfMT).
 Her work combines clinical practice with research, as in the ‘Healing Soundscapes’ project, which she has been leading since 2023 within the context of the ligeti center.
 Here, sound installations are implemented in waiting and work areas within the hospital and their effects are studied.

 Goran Lazarevic is a Hamburg-based improviser, composer, accordionist and researcher.
 His main interests lie in the fields of live electronics, microtonal music, free improvisation and computer music, as well as brain-computer-music interfaces (BCMI) and cognitive science.
 Goran Lazarević works as a project coordinator for the Hamburg Open Online University (HOOU) at the University of Music and Drama in Hamburg (HfMT) and has been a part of the ‘Healing Soundscapes’ project group since 2016.